Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Discrete Time

 \subsection{Mean Field Maps}

+In the previous section we did not adopt the sample path perspective, but rather chose to represent the evolution of the filtering distribution, approximately, as the evolution of Gaussians.
+In this subsection we introduce our first instance of the sample path perspective, finding an evolution in state space which approximately captures the evolution of the filtering distribution.
+Like the Gaussian projected filter it uses a Gaussian ansatz, but in a different way, leading to a state space evolution which is not Gaussian.

+Note that elements of $\gP(\R^d)$ are \emph{infinite dimensional} objects, for any $d$.
+Thus the filtering distribution defines an evolution in an infinite dimensional space.
+This fact goes to the heart of the computational challenges faced when solving the filtering problem.
+These computational challenges are further exacerbated when $d \gg 1.$ The manifold of Gaussians $\gG(\R^d)$ is finite dimensional, because it is parameterized by the mean and covariance and hence has dimension $\frac12 d(d+3).$ The preceding subsection provides explicit {\em finite dimensional maps} for the mean and covariance which characterize the Gaussian projected filter $\mug_n \mapsto \mug_{n+1},$ an approximation which is (intuitively) accurate when the true filter is close to Gaussian.
+Nonetheless if $d \gg 1$ this method can still be prohibitive because the algorithm acts on a space of dimension that grows quadratically in $d$.

-Note that elements of $\gP(\R^d)$ are infinite dimensional objects.
-The preceding subsection provides explicit {\em finite dimensional maps} which characterize the Gaussian projected filter $\mug_n \mapsto \mug_{n+1}.$ This is possible because Gaussians are completely determined by a finite amount of information -- the mean and covariance.
-In this section we have a more ambitious aim: to find maps on finite dimensional spaces with the property that (possibly only approximately) their output is equal in law to the map on measures $\mu_n \mapsto \mu_{n+1}$ given by the filtering cycle.
-We achieve this by studying transport maps that achieve \eqref{eq:0recall}, or approximate it; this leads us to the subject of mean field maps, namely random maps that depend on the law of the state being mapped.
+To address the issue that the Gaussian projected filter may not be efficient if $d \gg 1$ we introduce, in this section, a more ambitious aim: to find maps on finite dimensional spaces of dimension $d$ with the property that (possibly only approximately) their output is equal in law to the map on measures $\mu_n \mapsto \mu_{n+1}$ given by the filtering cycle.
+We achieve this by studying transport maps that achieve \eqref{eq:0recall} or \eqref{eq:0recall2}; we then weaken this requirement and ask only for transport maps that approximately achieve \eqref{eq:0recall} or \eqref{eq:0recall2} in a manner that we will make precise.
+When combined with \eqref{eq:recall}, either \eqref{eq:0recall} or \eqref{eq:0recall2} gives a sample path evolution which can be used as the basis of algorithms to solve the filtering problem.
+This transport map viewpoint leads us to the subject of mean field maps, namely random maps that depend on the law of the state being mapped.
+When approximated by particle methods these maps lead to methods that scale linearly with $d$, in contrast to the Gaussian projected filter which scales quadratically.